 “Well, it has been pleasant,” he said.
 “But I have duties to get back to.
 And I’m sure you’re eager to see the city.
 Do take the advice our little tour guide gave you.
 Landi Kotal may be old and shabby in places, but it has worthy sights to see.”

 They all stood.
-The Lieutenant stood and escorted them out of the fort into the reception area.
+The Lieutenant stood and escorted them out of the fort down the stairs into the reception area.
 He waved to them and left.
 They did the same, accompanied by a smile from “our little tour guide” who was seated at the reception desk.

 Back in Anna’s truck, her sword removed but all their other weapons in place, Janice spoke as her friend started the truck.